Khrysis-aard/plugins/Potion Tracker/README.md

 - `ptw quiet <on/off>`: Toggle silencing of "You quaff..." messages.

 ---
-*Developed for Aardwolf MUD / MUSHclient.*
+*Developed for Aardwolf MUD / MUSHclient.
+Version 1.61*